 - 6.3.
-The Childcare Funding (Wales) Bill will confer a power on the Welsh Ministers to provide funding for childcare for qualifying children of working parents.
-The Bill contains a power to make regulations about the arrangements for administering and operating the funding scheme, and specifically for the collection and consideration of data pertinent to the determination of a person's eligibility for the Offer. - 6.4.
+The Childcare Funding (Wales) Bill will confer a power on the Welsh Ministers to provide funding for childcare for qualifying children of working The Bill contains a power to make regulations about the parents. arrangements for administering and operating the funding scheme, and specifically for the collection and consideration of data pertinent to the determination of a person's eligibility for the Offer. - 6.4.
 There are a number of options for the establishment of a system that would both accept and consider applications from parents, and confirm a person's eligibility for the Offer.
-To ensure the clearest assessment of the options an independent consultancy10 was commissioned to provide costs and benefits of the four core options considering applications and confirming eligibility.
+To ensure the clearest assessment of the options an independent consultancy was commissioned to provide costs and benefits.
+Initially they assessed four options for considering applications and confirming eligibility.
+Later, a fifth option was considered which reflects early implementation plans.
+This has been considered in this revised assessment (see Option 5).
 The consultancy used a range of data sources, including industry standards and information supplied by HMRC and Early Implementer Local Authorities to produce their costing model and the figures used throughout this assessment. - 6.5.
 An appraisal period of six years has been used in the analysis covering the period 2019-20 to 2024-25.
 This period is considered sufficient to capture the upfront transitional costs and to demonstrate the ongoing annual costs.
 All costs in the RIA have been rounded to the nearest £1,000, some of the totals in tables may not sum due to this rounding.
 Costs have been discounted using HM Treasury's central discount rate of 3.5%.